zramsay/eris-cli/.github/CONTRIBUTING.md

   return fmt.Errorf("I cannot find that service.
 Please check the service name you sent me") return fmt.Errorf("Could not add ssh.exe to PATH: %v", err)
   ```
 * Returned error messages from package level or utility functions which in turn be used by the top level functions should start with a small letter and, if necessary, include the lower level error (separated from the main message via a colon and a space) or use prefabricated errors.
-The message should be stated from the point of view of the package or library user (Eris developer):
+The message should be stated from the point of view of the package or library user (Monax developer):

   ```
   return fmt.Errorf("there is no chain checked out")